 A few months later, Mr. Nelson was delighted to discover that there was an organization already in existence dedicated to developing schools committed to Charlotte Mason's method.
 Ambleside Schools International is a small but growing network of schools that provides curriculum, consulting, and training to schools like RiverTree.
 RiverTree joined Ambleside in the spring of 2008.

-The Nelsons reside in Maple Grove, MN with their five children.
+The Nelsons reside in Maple Grove, MN with their six children.
 Mrs. Nelson is an experienced teacher.
 She has made a study of the Charlotte Mason method and serves as an advisor and mentor to many parents in both education and parenting.
 Mr. Nelson is an experienced school administrator with degrees in Bible (BA) and Theology (MA) from Wheaton College.
-He is currently working on completing his doctorate in educational administration at Bethel University.

 The Nelsons are active members of Church of the Cross in Hopkins, MN.